exxeleron/qXL/doc/VBA-Examples.md

 ```

 While scalar values only need to be mapped to one cell, arrays need to be mapped to the number of the array entries.
-In the last example above three cells will be used which will result in overwriting any previous content.
+In the last example above, three cells will be used which will result in overwriting any previous content.

 > :heavy_exclamation_mark: Note: